pschraut/UnityCommandLine/README.md

 | 1.0.0 | https://github.com/pschraut/UnityCommandLine.git#1.0.0 |

+# Credits

+If you find this package useful, please mention my name in your credits screen.
+Something like "CommandLine by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated.

 # Integration

 * Create a text file in your project that is used to provide commandline options.
 I prefer ```Assets/StreamingAssets/CommandLine.txt```, but you can use any path you like.